 Fertility related difficulties

 At least 1 in 7 couples have difficulty falling pregnant.
 Trying to conceive can be a worrying and unsettling time for a couple.
-From the first month the couple decides to try for a baby, there is a constant question in the mind of one or both partners “Did it work?”.
+From the first month, the couple decides to try for a baby, there is a constant question in the mind of one or both partners “Did it work?”.
 As months go by, unsuccessful attempts become harder and harder to face and growing disappointment may begin to affect partners individually or as a couple.
-Paradoxically, the stress hormone cortisol found to drastically reduce couple’s conception chances.
+Paradoxically, the stress hormone cortisol found to drastically reduce the couple’s conception chances.
 The more couple begins to worry about their ability to get pregnant the less likely they are able to achieve the result they want.
 Psychotherapy is extremely effective in helping couples to learn relaxation skills, prevent and deal with depression and anxiety as well as reflect on the meaning of fertility and infertility in their life.